Participate in the Canada Day Challenge

 Entries in the Snap it! and Write it! categories may be submitted electronically using the online entry form.
 Fill in the entry form with the required information and submit ensuring your entry is attached.

-Entries in the Draw it!, Snap it! and Write it! categories may also be submitted in person or by mail to one of the Canadian Heritage Regional Offices across Canada by using this entry form.
+Entries in the Draw it!, Snap it! and Write it! categories may also be submitted in person or by mail to one of the Canadian Heritage Regional Offices across Canada by using the PDF entry form.

 Privacy notice statement

 Collection and use of personal information by Canadian Heritage is in accordance with the federal Privacy Act.
 Under the Privacy Act, participants have the right to access their personal information and request changes to incorrect information.
 Participants may contact the Privacy Coordinator to access their personal information or to notify PCH about incorrect information.